tas-mac/aks-aspnet-sqldb-rest/README.md

     Login to the [Azure Portal](https://portal.azure.com) using your credentials and use a [Azure Cloud Shell](https://shell.azure.com) session to perform the next steps.
 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 The first time you access the Cloud Shell, you will be prompted to create a resource group, storage account and file share.
 You can use the defaults or click on *Advanced Settings* to customize the defaults.
 Accessing the Cloud Shell is described in [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

-2. Create a Resource Group.
+2. Take note of your Resource Group.

-    An Azure *Resource Group* is a logical container into which Azure resources are deployed and managed.
-From the Cloud Shell, use Azure CLI to create a **Resource Group**.
-Azure CLI is already pre-installed and configured to use your Azure account (subscription) in the Cloud Shell.
-Alternatively, you can also use Azure Portal to create this resource group.
+    Use Azure CLI to view your **Resource Group**.
+You can also use Azure Portal to create this resource group.
     ```bash
-    $ az group create --name myResourceGroup --location westus2
+    $ az group list
     ```
     >**NOTE:** Keep in mind, if you specify a different name for the resource group (other than **myResourceGroup**), you will need to substitute the same value in multiple CLI commands in the remainder of this project!
 If you are new to Azure Cloud, it's best to use the suggested name.